nih-cfde/published-documentation/README.md

 To update documents or layout relating to the FAIR cookbook, make changes to https://github.com/nih-cfde/the-fair-cookbook

 To update documents or layout relating to the c2m2, make changes to https://github.com/nih-cfde/c2m2

+To update documents or layout relating to `cfde-submit`, make changes to https://github.com/nih-cfde/cfde-submit

 The robot checks hourly for changes to the `master` branch of these repositories.
 We recommend working in a personal branch, and pushing those changes to `master` once you are happy with them.